 Our oxidized copper Vajrasattva statue is holding the Vajra in his right hand and the ghanta in his left.
 The Vajra is a Sanskrit word that translates as diamond or thunderbolt in English.
 A Vajra also symbolizes the male attribute of compassion.
 Compassion is a very important attribute in Buddhist beliefs.
 As a result, this Vajrasattva statue carries a meaning of great significance.

 Vajrasattva is holding the ghanta (bell) in his left hand.
 Similar to the Vajra, ghanta also carries important significance.
 This is because the ghanta represents the feminine attribute of wisdom.

-The use of the these two symbols are the classic depiction of Vajrasattva statues.
+The use of these two symbols is the classic depiction of all Vajrasattva statues.
 As a result, the statue carries the essence of enlightenment.
 This is because it is the joining of compassion and wisdom in devotees that allows access to Nirvana.

-Our silver plated oxidized Vajrasattva statue gleams with the skill of the artisan who created it.
-As a result, the crown and jewels of the bodhisattva were completed with intricate detail.
+Our Vajrasattva statue gleams with the skill of the artisan who created it.
+As a result, the crown and jewels of the Bodhisattva were completed with intricate detail.
 Also, Vajrasattva is seated in full lotus pose on a double lotus pedestal.
 The details of his robe are engraved with precision.
 This Vajrasattva will provide inspiration to it’s owner for many lifetimes to come.